 The wine festival is an impressive event.
 From humble beginnings in 1979, it has grown into arguably Canada’s best and most prestigious wine show.
 It’s also one of the largest and oldest wine festivals in the world.

-The festival features about 50 events each year, of which about 40 are open to the public.
-Another 12 are for people in the wine, wine-related, and hospitality industries.
+The festival features about 50 events each year, of which around 40 are open to the public.
+Another dozen or so are for people in the wine, wine-related, and hospitality industries.

 Admission Prices

-Ticket prices include wine tastings, and food is included for designated dining events.
-All prices already include taxes and service charges.
+Ticket prices included wine tastings, and food was included for designated dining events.
+All prices already included taxes and service charges.

-Most tickets are sold for individual events, though multi-event options such as the International Festival Tasting (IFT) Pass are also available.
-The 2026 IFT Pass is priced at $299 and provides access to all four International Festival Tasting sessions held March 12th to 14th, 2026.
+Most tickets were sold for individual events, although multi-event options such as the International Festival Tasting (IFT) Pass were also available.
+The 2026 IFT Pass was priced at $299 and provided access to all four International Festival Tasting sessions held March 12th to 14th.

 Tickets for the general public go on sale well in advance each year.
-For the 2026 festival, advance tickets for International Festival Tastings went on sale in 2025, while winery dinners, additional public events, and trade events are released on staggered dates during January.
+For the 2026 festival, advance tickets for the International Festival Tastings went live in late 2025.
+Winery dinners, additional public events and the trade events, on the other hand, were released on staggered dates in January.

 Popular events sell out early, so get your tickets in advance.
 Click Wine Festival Tickets for further details.